Jeroen-G/Explorer/docs/index-aliases.md

 # Index aliases
 Aliases allow you to use an index under a different name.
-This very useful for zero downtime deployments: first a new index in created and filled, then the alias switches from the old to the new index and finally the old index is deleted.
+This very useful for zero downtime deployments.
+It works as follows:
+ - A new index is created and filled,
+ - The alias switches from the old index to the newly created index
+ -  optionally the old index is deleted. (see `prune_old_aliases`)

 If you wish to keep the old indices set `prune_old_aliases` to false in `config/explorer.php`